tessercat/pbx-docs/client.md

 - A navbar with three items.
   - A brand logo that links to the index page.
-  - A status method pulled left next to the brand logo and a method to set its text content.
+  - A status menu item pulled left next to the brand logo and a method to set its text content.
   - A menu item pulled right
     and a method to fill the menu item